publiccodenet/blog/_posts/2020-02-10-notes-communities-call-6-february-2020.md

 ## Update from the Foundation

-* We have two new colleagues at the Foundation, Deborah Meibergen who joins us as a Coordinator for Operations and Alba Roza who is our second Codebase Steward for Community.
-Read more on our [team presentation](https://publiccode.net/team/).
+* We have two new colleagues at the Foundation: Deborah Meibergen who joins us as a Coordinator for Operations and Alba Roza who is our second Codebase Steward for Community.
+Read more about them on our [team page](https://publiccode.net/team/).
 * We went to the FOSDEM conference to network and learn even more best practices for collaborations on open source software.
 * We participated in the Connected Smart Cities Conference (CSCC) and learned about new initiatives, got to know more people and showcased our [governance game](https://github.com/publiccodenet/governance-game).
 * The Decidim Asssociation had it first technical steering group call.
 Eric, our Lead Codebase Steward for Quality, was on it.